WHAT IS TERM LIFE INSURANCE?

 ^Accelerated Critical Illness Benefit (ACI Benefit) is optional and available under Life & Health and All in One options.
 This benefit is payable, on first occurrence of any of the 34 illnesses covered.
 Medical documents confirming diagnosis of critical illness needs to be submitted.
 The benefit is payable only on the fulfillment of the definition of the diagnosed critical illness.
 The ACI Benefit, is accelerated and not an additional benefit which means the policy will continue with the Death Benefit reduced by the extent of the ACI Benefit paid.
 The future premiums payable under the policy will reduce proportionately.
 If ACI Benefit paid is equal to the Death Benefit, the policy will terminate on payment of the ACI Benefit.
 To know more in detail about ACI Benefit, terms & conditions governing it, kindly refer to sales brochure.
 ACI Benefit term would be equal to policy term or 30 years or (75-Age at entry), whichever is lower.

-+Accidental Death benefit (ADB) is up to ₹ 2 crore.
++Accidental Death benefit (ADB) is up to ₹ 2 crores (subjected to underwriting guidelines).
 ADB is available in Life Plus and All in One options.
 In case of death due to an accident Accidental Death Benefit will be paid out in addition to Death Benefit.
 Accidental Death Benefit will be equal to the policy term or (80-Age at entry), whichever is lower.

 ++Nothing herein contained shall operate to destroy or impede the right of any creditor to be paid out of the proceeds of any policy of assurance, which may have been effected with intent to defraud creditors; unless taken otherwise with the intent to defraud creditors.
 In case of any third party claim in the Courts of India with regards the insurance proceeds, the amount shall be subject to the judiciary directions.
 Please seek professional legal advice for the applicability of this provision.